ibm-cloud-docs/EventStreams/eventstreams085.md

 For information about moving from the Classic plan, see [Migrating](/docs/services/EventStreams?topic=eventstreams-plan_choose_classic#migrating_from_classic).

-## What's supported by the Standard, Enterprise, and Classic plans
+## What's supported by the Standard, Enterprise, Lite, and Classic plans

 The following table summarizes what is supported by the plans: